A guide to the benefits available to Trial Court employees.

 Employees may have any amount deducted, but the current pre-tax maximum amounts are:

-Full-time permanent employees who have completed their probationary periods may enroll in any State institution of higher education, excluding the University of Massachusetts Medical Center, and receive remission of part or full tuition for enrollment in a degree program or a continuing education program depending on the policies of the individual college.
-Applications for this benefit may be obtained from your payroll clerk or on the Intranet, and must be approved by the Human Resources Department (617) 742-8575.
+Full-time permanent employees who have completed their probationary periods, and their spouses, may enroll in any State institution of higher education, excluding the University of Massachusetts Medical Center, and receive remission of part or full tuition for enrollment in a degree program or a continuing education program depending on the policies of the individual college.
+Applications for this benefit may be obtained from the Courtyard, and must be approved by the Human Resources Department (617) 742-8575.

 Unemployment Insurance is provided to employees who lose their employment through no fault of their own.
 The Trial Court, as the employer, is responsible for the entire cost of the Unemployment Insurance Program.
 The Federal Unemployment Tax Act and Massachusetts Unemployment Compensation Law provide the benefits.
 The Massachusetts Department of Employment and Training makes determinations regarding eligibility and benefits.
 An unemployment brochure is given to any employee terminating employment with the Trial Court, or is available on the Trial Court Intranet, with the pre-printed DET number.